 Neil Blumenthal, Dave Gilboa, Andrew Hunt and Jeffrey Raider, Warby Parker

 Warby Parker founders Neil Blumenthal, Dave Gilboa, Andrew Hunt and Jeffrey Raider became friends during grad school at Wharton in Philadelphia.
-Bonding over a shared frustration of expensive glasses, the friends realized there was an opportunity in the market for them: high quality, reasonably priced glasses available online.
+Bonding over a shared frustration with expensive glasses, the friends realized there was an opportunity in the market for them: high-quality, reasonably priced glasses available online.
 After coming up with the idea, they met up at their local bar and made a pact that they would all work hard to launch the company but make sure their friendships were never compromised.

 Justyn Howard, Gil Lara, Aaron Rankin and Peter Soung, Sprout Social

-When the Sprout Social executive team, Justyn Howard, Gil Lara, Aaron Rankin and Peter Soung, met each other, they knew they should start a company together, however they didn't know what the company would be.
-Howard, the company’s co-founder and CEO, and Lara, co-founder and COO, were family friends long before the birth of Sprout Social.
-Their wives eventually introduced them to Rankin, the company’s CTO, during a couple’s group date night.
-Then, Rankin introduced the group to his former colleague and fellow bowling league competitor, Soung -- today the company’s director of engineering, growth and mobile.
-“From those initial introductions and conversations it was pretty obvious we should find a way to work together, and Sprout took shape shortly after,” explains Howard.
+When the Sprout Social executive team, Justyn Howard, Gil Lara, Aaron Rankin and Peter Soung, met each other, they knew they should start a company together, however, they didn't know what the company would be.
+Howard, the company's co-founder, and CEO, and Lara, co-founder and COO, were family friends long before they became business friends through the birth of Sprout Social.
+Their wives eventually introduced them to Rankin, the company's CTO, during a couple's group date night.
+Then, Rankin introduced the group to his former colleague and fellow bowling league competitor, Soung -- today the company's director of engineering, growth and mobile.
+"From those initial introductions and conversations it was pretty obvious we should find a way to work together, and Sprout took shape shortly after," explains Howard.